firebase/genkit/README.md

 - **Powerful data transformation** tools that convert unstructured data like natural language into structured formats (SQL queries, tables) for deeper analysis and insights.
 Example: [Add Natural Language AI Data Filters with Genkit](https://medium.com/firebase-developers/how-to-add-natural-language-ai-data-filters-to-your-app-71d64a79624d)

 - **Customer support** agents that use retrieval-augmented generation (RAG) to provide fast, accurate, personalized responses grounded in your company’s knowledge base and policies.
-Example: [Genkit Dash Agents](https://medium.com/firebase-developers/build-firebase-genkit-nodejs-apps-with-dash-agents-skip-the-docs-258e067b3fdc)

 ## Who should use Genkit?